josecome/blog-website-django/README.md

 This project aim to demostrate how Blog webpage can be developed using Python + Django

-Can be add more topics using the follow link [http://127.0.0.1:8000/contents/create_content/]
+To add more topics use the follow link [http://127.0.0.1:8000/contents/create_content/]

 ## To run the project